Man who invested Abu Salem and Khan Mubarak's money in Delhi-NCR nabbed: UP STF | Headlines

 Man who invested Abu Salem and Khan Mubarak's money in Delhi-NCR nabbed: UP STF

-A key aide of 1993 Mumbai blasts case convict Abu Salem who worked in his illegal property business in NCT of Delhi has been arrested by the Special Task Force (STF) of the Uttar Pradesh police, officials said on Thursday.
+A key aide of 1993 Mumbai blasts case convict Abu Salem who worked in his illegal property business in Delhi-NCR has been arrested by the Special Task Force (STF) of the Uttar Pradesh police, officials said on Thursday.
 Gajendra Singh, who was also close to gangster Khan Mubarak, was nabbed in Mumbai late Wednesday night by the Noida unit of the STF, they said.

 "Gajendra Singh had taken Rs 1.80 crore from a Delhi-based businessman in 2014 in a property-related case.
 When he was pressured to return the money, Singh had Khan Mubarak's shooters open fire at the businessman in sector 18 of Noida," Additional Superintendent of Police, STF, Raj Kumar Mishra said.
 The businessman was in his car when the attack took place, and he narrowly escaped, the officials said.